Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 ## Debugging OOP and Instance Methods

-Recall that every instance keeps track of the values to their own attributes.
+Recall that every instance keeps track of the values of their own attributes.

 The debugger tool gives us great insight into the attributes of any instance.
-We can inspect each instance to see the details.
+We can inspect each instance to see the current value of any object attribute.
+We can also use the debugger to step into instance methods, just as we can step into regular functions.
+This can help us understand the operation of a complex piece of code more quickly!

 <!-- insert image and details relevant to the image ;_; -->
 <!-- TODO: insert more text lol -->